Opinion: Could the UK’s Online Safety Bill kill off Twitter?

 It’s these algorithmic timelines that stir the pot and stop a social network from stagnating.
 It’s not just Twitter, either: Facebook, Instagram and TikTok do the same thing.
 The days of your social feed being a list of posts in the order they were posted by everyone you follow are long gone.

 This is important for the Online Safety Bill, because it’s these algorithms that can cause the problem.
 You’re not just seeing content you’ve opted into, you’re seeing things someone you follow has opted into.
 Say you have lots of friends that love Star Trek or Arsenal, or Taylor Swift?
-You’ll see more Tweets about those topics.
+You’ll see more tweets about those topics.
 If you engage with those tweets then you’ll see even more of them, because the algorithm reckons it’s onto something.

 An argument about Star Trek movies, your ex’s obsession with the Gunners or your brief dalliance with Taylor’s Folklore during lockdown means you’re folded into the fandom content.
 You see more of it, you interact with more of it, so it sends you even more and it becomes a self-fulfilling prophecy.

-And these algorithms are not easy to control: they can be streamlined and directed, but it takes constant attention and fine tuning.
+And these algorithms are not easy to control: they can be streamlined and directed, but it takes constant attention and finetuning.
 Plus, there’s a huge development cost to training the AI and it needs skilled developers to keep on top of – many of whom have left Twitter in the great Musk exodus.

 This is fine when it’s pop stars, TV shows and football teams, but what if it’s more sinister than that?
 Eating disorders are a good example.
 There are communities of people on Twitter who struggle with eating disorders like anorexia.
-In most cases they’re people supporting one another through their recovery, but there are also communities of people who encourage one another in their disorders.
+In most cases, they’re people supporting one another through their recovery, but there are also communities of people who encourage one another in their disorders.

 If you’re part of these communities, the algorithm – when left to its own devices – will continue to serve you up triggering or harmful content.
 It works the same way with people struggling with poor mental health or addiction.
 The algorithm isn’t always great at sorting the good from the bad; the wholesome from the harmful.